 Plutustrades Review – A Crypto Trading Scam!

-According to the report, a person in North Dakota, USA reported losing $300 through a scam involving the website plutustrades.com, which was initially contacted through a man claiming to be a broker on twitter and subsequently moved to Telegram.
+According to the report, a person in North Dakota, USA, reported losing $300 through a scam involving the website plutustrades.com, which was initially contacted through a man claiming to be a broker on Twitter and subsequently moved to Telegram.

 The scammer offered investment opportunities in cryptocurrency but failed to inform the person of the constant fees added when trying to withdraw funds.

-The person invested in the 500 plan and went to withdraw $1000, but was charged a 20% fee ($200) and another $500 for a gas fee, for a total of $1200 for a withdrawal of $1000.
+The person invested in the 500 plan and withdrew $1000 but was charged a 20% fee ($200) and another $500 for a gas fee, for a total of $1200 for a withdrawal of $1000.

 Want to be kept updated regarding scams?